 These expectations help maintain a safe, productive and welcoming job site for you, your teammates and our guests.
 Mostly, use good judgment and be considerate in your actions.

-We’ll provide a uCC T-Shirt, hoodie, and/or jacket to wear on Saturdays, but Apprentices must provide their own pants or shorts, which may get dirty.
-Some clean, used pants and jackets are available to borrow on site.
+We’ll provide a uCC T-Shirt, hoodie, and/or jacket to wear on Saturdays, but Apprentices must provide their own pants, which may get dirty.
 Apprentices should wear closed toe shoes and bring their hard hat and tool belt to site with them every build day.

 -Appropriate Dress for the context and work being performed is both a safety and professional concern.
 Here are some guidelines:

 -Baggy or loose fitting clothes can be unsafe, and revealing clothes can even lead to sunburn or heat exhaustion and may be inappropriate for the workplace, and you may be asked to change if your attire is not appropriate or safe.